openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``url_name``
      - string
-     - The unique location identifier for the survey Xblock.
+     - The unique location identifier for the survey XBlock.
    * - ``choices``
      - object
      - Name/value pairs that identify each question in the survey and the